Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 *NOTE*: Using the configuration UI still creates and deletes files in the backend.
 Given that, you can use the UI on your local game and then copy the files to a server or Docker image build as needed.

+#### **Preparing a Role for Configuration**

+Before a role's shop can be modified, the initial folder and file structure will need to be created.
+Follow the steps below to accomplish this:
+1. If the _roleweapons_ folder does not already exist in garrysmod/data, create it.
+1. If the there is no .json file for the role you want to modify, create an empty text file and rename it to be {rolename}.json.
+For example: _detective.json_
+    1. Make sure the file extension is _.json_ and not _.json.txt_.
+By default, Windows hides known file extensions like .txt so be careful.
+    1. Once the .json file is created, open it in a text editor (like Notepad++) and copy the following empty data structure into it: `{"Excludes":[],"Buyables":[],"NoRandoms":[]}`

+**NOTE**: The name of the role must be all lowercase for cross-operating system compatibility.
+For example: garrysmod/data/roleweapons/detective.json

 #### **Weapons**

 #### *Adding Weapons*

-To add weapons to a role (that already has a shop), create an empty .txt file with the weapon class (e.g. weapon_ttt_somethingcool.txt) in the garrysmod/data/roleweapons/{rolename} folder.\
+To add weapons to a role (that already has a shop), modify the garrysmod/data/roleweapons/{rolename}.json file (using a text editor like Notepad++) and add the class name of the weapon wrapped in double quotes (e.g. "weapon_ttt_somethingcool") to the `Buyables` array.
+For example, `{"Excludes":[],"Buyables":["weapon_ttt_somethingcool"],"NoRandoms":[]}`
-**NOTE**: If the _roleweapons_ folder does not already exist in garrysmod/data, create it.\
-**NOTE**: The name of the role must be all lowercase for cross-operating system compatibility.
-For example: garrysmod/data/roleweapons/detective/weapon_ttt_somethingcool.txt

 Also note the ttt_shop_* ConVars that are available above which can help control some of the role weapon shop lists.